$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Lawrence representation and intersection pairings

-For each partition $e\in E_{n,m}$, we consider $m$ segments between the boundary point $w$ and the punctures ${1,...,n}$, which are predicted by the components of the partition, as in picture \ref{fig4}.
-We take $\bar{U}_e$ to be the $m$-dimensional submanifold in $C_{n,m}$ constructed from the product of these red segments, quotiented by the action of the symmetric group.
+\end{notation} Now we present a method for constructing homology classes.
+For each partition $e\in E_{n,m}$, we consider $m$ segments between the boundary point $w$ and the punctures ${1,...,n}$, which are specified by the components of the partition, as in picture \ref{fig4}.
+We take $\bar{U}_e$ to be the $m$-dimensional submanifold in $C_{n+l,m}$ constructed from the product of these red segments, quotiented by the action of the symmetric group.
 Moreover, we fix a set of $m$ paths from the boundary points to each such red segment.
-The set of these paths will give a path in the configuration space which we denote by $\eta_e$.
+The set of these paths will give a path in the configuration space, which we denote by $\eta_e$.
 Now, we lift these to the covering.
-We consider $\tilde{U}_e$ to be the lift of the $m-$manifold $\bar{U}_e$ in $\tilde{C}^{-k}_{n,m}$ through $\tilde{\eta}_e(1)$.
+We consider $\tilde{U}_e$ to be the lift of the $m$-manifold $\bar{U}_e$ in $\tilde{C}^{-k,l}_{n+l,m}$ through $\tilde{\eta}_e(1)$. \begin{definition}[Code sequence] Let us denote the homology class associated to this submanifold by: